nggit/tremolo-session/README.md

 app = Application()

 # this is a session middleware
-# that enables you to use context.session or request.ctx.session
+# that enables you to use request.ctx.session
 Session(app, expires=86400)